googlecreativelab/obvi/README.md

 5. Submit a pull request :D

 ## Credits
-This component was authored by [@nick-jonas](github.com/nick-jonas), and was built atop some great tools - special thanks to the Polymer team, [@muaz-khan](https://github.com/muaz-khan) for his RecordRTC library, and [@jasonfarrell](https://github.com/jasonfarrell).
+This component was authored by [@nick-jonas](github.com/nick-jonas), and was built atop some great tools - special thanks to the Polymer team, [@jasonfarrell](https://github.com/jasonfarrell), @GersonRosales & @danielstorey for showing a working recording example in iOS11 early days.